riverhuang1107/everai_documentation/Guide/en/App_Upgrade.md

 kEEBkaoEaZrxPgzab2ChjQ  RUNNING     FREE             2024-07-05T08:41:49+0000
 mNTAJoqyMRHDyDoLTCSjPn  CREATED     IN_FLIGHT        2024-07-05T13:11:59+0000
 ```
-The older worker is removed still the new worker is deployed.
+The original worker is terminated still the new worker is deployed.
 Run `everai worker list -a`, you can see is new worker is running.

 ```bash
 ID                      STATUS      DETAIL_STATUS    CREATED_AT                DELETED_AT